IS WORKING OUT BECOMING A PAIN?

 When is a Shoulder Arthroscopy Helpful?

 Thanks to recent advances in arthroscopy, many shoulder problems can be corrected using the same techniques that revolutionized the treatment of knee problems.
-Shoulder arthroscopy requires just a few small incisions, and is often done as an outpatient procedure.
+Arthroscopic shoulder procedures require just a few small incisions and is often done as an outpatient procedure.
 This procedure allows the surgeons to see and work inside the shoulder joint.

 Where is Shoulder Arthroscopy Performed?